 Please join us for an amazing weekend celebrating our region's rich bounty of local foods and honoring the skillful farmers and chefs who artfully produce and prepare them!

-Photos from last year's picnic, courtesy of the Raleigh Telegram.
+Photos from last year's picnic, courtesy of the Rachel Mcclain Photography.

-Farm to Fork is an initiative of the Center for Environmental Farming Systems (CEFS)and the WC Breeze Family Farm.
+Farm to Fork is an initiative of the Center for Environmental Farming Systems (CEFS)and a fundraiser for the beginning farmer programs at CEFS the WC Breeze Family Farm.
 Farm to Fork fundraising efforts operate under the auspices of the NC Agricultural Foundation, Inc., a 501(c)(3) organization.